Review of MedSailors Croatia Discovery: A Week Sailing from Split

 After a fun few hours, we left for the nearby cute town of Vis, the main settlement of the island, and docked in its marina.

 Some of us rented scooters and checked out the nearby Fort George before driving up the hills above Vis town to reach Stončica beach.
-As the weather wasn’t the best, and we had plenty of swimming that day, we didn’t bathe there, but otherwise, it’s a great spot!

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-To finish off the day, we had dinner at the Mamma Mia restaurant.
+To finish the day, we had dinner at the Mamma Mia restaurant.
 We all ordered something different and were all happy with our food.

 Did You Know?

-“Mamma Mia!
-Here We Go Again” film was filmed on Vis Island, and there are plenty of filming locations you can check out on your visit.
+The “Mamma Mia!
+Here We Go Again” film was filmed on Vis Island, and there are plenty of filming locations you can visit.
 Click here to see a list.
-In Vis town specifically, the spots are Trg Karolina, Pirovo Peninsula, and Vis Ferry Harbour.

 Day three: Hvar